Brick Gothic: Northern France

-Even the Westhoek region in the very north of France, situated between Belgium and the Strait of Dover has instances of northern Brick Gothic.
+The Westhoek region in the very north of France, situated between Belgium and the Strait of Dover has instances of northern Brick Gothic.
 For example, there is a strong similarity between the Belfry of Dunkirk and the tower of St Mary's Church in Gdańsk.

 Southern French Gothic

 Southern French Gothic is a specific style of Gothic architecture developed in the south of France.
 It arose in the early 13th century following the victory of the Catholic church over the Cathars, as the church sought to re-establish its authority in the region.
 As a result, church buildings typically present features drawn from military architecture.

 The construction material of Southern French Gothic is typically brick rather than stone.
 Over time, the style came to influence secular buildings as well as churches and spread beyond the area where Catharism had flourished.